 A student's financial aid budget, or cost of attendance, includes items such as tuition and fees, room and board, books and supplies, personal/miscellaneous expenses, and transportation expenses.
 Budget items, such as room/board and personal expenses, vary depending on whether the student lives on-campus, off-campus, or with parents.
-The student's direct educational expenses can be found on-line at www.mountmarty.edu/tuition-and-aid/tuition_aid_consumer_info page.
+The student's direct educational expenses can be found on-line at www.mountmarty.edu/tuition-and-aid/tuition-costs.
+Educational cost of attendance budgets can be found at mountmarty.edu/about-us/consumer-information.